National Enquirer parent explores possible sale of tabloid

 NEW YORK (AP) — The supermarket tabloid under fire for paying hush money to a former Playboy model to help Donald Trump in his 2016 presidential campaign is on the auction block.

-The parent of the National Enquirer said Wednesday that it is exploring a possible sale as part of a "strategic review" of its tabloid business.
-The decision by American Media Inc. comes after the tabloid said it paid $150,000 to keep Karen McDougal quiet about an alleged affair with Trump and being accused by Amazon chief Jeff Bezos of blackmail.
+The parent of the National Enquirer said Wednesday that it is exploring a possible sale as part of a "strategic" review of its tabloid business.
+The decision by American Media comes after the tabloid said it paid $150,000 to keep Karen McDougal quiet about an alleged affair with Trump and being accused by Amazon chief Jeff Bezos of blackmail.

 American Media said it was considering a sale so it could focus more on other parts of its business, including its teen brand and broadcast platforms.